Ohio Bankruptcy Exemption Laws

-Federal Bankruptcy Code Exemptions Not Available in Arizona
+Federal Bankruptcy Code Exemptions Not Available in Ohio

 Although the federal bankruptcy code provides a list of exemptions,

-these exemptions are not available in Arizona.
-Arizona law requires you to use the exemptions found in state law
+these exemptions are not available in Ohio.
+Ohio law requires you to use the exemptions found in state law

 -- not the U.S. bankruptcy code.

 However you are entitled to